openspending/community.openspending.org/resources/osi/executive-summary.md

 	</tr.
 </table>

-### Regarding publishing standards- there are clear government role-models to follow
+### When it comes to publishing standards- there are clear role-models to follow

 We regularly heard phrases such as “I want procurement data like Slovakia” or “How did you convince the UK government to release transaction-level spending?”.
 While we acknowledge that there is still work to be done on both accounts, such examples should be seen as the forefront of open data policies, and used as examples to help civil society initiatives demand more from their own countries.

 ### Offering civil-society-led, free technical help to governments may promote transparency

+In Slovenia the [Supervizor site](https://www.kpk-rs.si/en/project-transparency/supervizor-73) seems to have been driven by a combination of a strong independent anti-corruption commission and access to pro-bono development resources to prototype and develop the models.

 ## Looking Forward